 Many FWS positions are available in departments throughout campus.
 The type of work will vary by department.
 You should review the virtual job board or contact the department directly to find FWS positions.

-If you’re a graduate student, you may be eligible for FWS assistantships in certain departments.
+If you’re a graduate student, and you have applied for or have already secured a graduate assistantship, you could be eligible for Graduate Federal Work Study.
 Contact your department regarding availability.
-Your department will notify our office to confirm your eligibility for FWS.
-Once confirmed, you’ll receive a revised Award Letter.
+The Office of Student Financial Aid will work with your department to determine and or confirm your eligibility for FWS.
+Once confirmed, if awarded, you’ll receive a revised Award Letter.

 America Reads/America Counts Program Tutors

 Recruitment takes place at the beginning of each semester.
-Those who are eligible for at least $2,000 in FWS funds for the academic year will receive emails letting them know that they can participate in this program for their FWS employment.
+Undergraduate students who are eligible for at least $2,000 in FWS funds for the academic year will receive emails with information on the application and training process.

-Our office works in cooperation with Urbana and Champaign school districts to identify, train, and place all America Reads and America Counts tutors.
-Tutoring partnerships also exist with the Don Moyer Boys and Girls Club, the Regional Office of Education, and Orchard Downs.
+Our office works in cooperation with Urbana and Champaign school districts to identify, train, and place tutors.
+Tutoring partnerships also exist with the Don Moyer Boys and Girls Club and Orchard Downs Kids Club.

 America Reads/America Counts Graduate Coordinators

-Graduate students interested in working with the America Reads/America Counts program may apply for hourly positions as graduate coordinators to help coordinate the tutors and to serve as a liaison between a specific school or site location, the school district office, and our office.
+Graduate students interested in working with the America Reads/America Counts program may apply for hourly positions as Coordinators.
+Coordinators supervise tutors at their assigned site and serve as a liaison between the school, the school district, and our office.

-To be considered for a graduate coordinator position with the America Reads/America Counts program, you must complete the FAFSA and be eligible for need-based financial aid.
-In many instances, the FWS award will replace need-based loan eligibility.
+To be considered for a Coordinator position with the America Reads/America Counts program, students must complete the FAFSA and be eligible for need-based financial aid.
+Graduate students who are interested should email email@example.com to enquire about the application process.